An Ideal Husband (1999 film): Reception

 The film received positive reviews from critics, including Roger Ebert, who awarded it 3 out of 4 stars.
 Owen Gleiberman of Entertainment Weekly wrote the film is "an enjoyable, minor, lustrously shot revamping of Oscar Wilde’s play about the perpetually interlocked manners of love and deception…Everett gets all the good lines, but he’s daring enough to deliver them gently, with a knowing touch of rue."

 Stephen Holden of The New York Times also reviewed the film positively, writing, "If An Ideal Husband transports us back to a world that seems more refined than ours, it also flatters us, as Wilde flattered the play's fin de siècle audience, by arriving at a plain-as-the-nose-on-your-face piece of wisdom that after all the preceding badinage may seem more profound than it really is.
 Hollywood couldn't come up with a tidier feel-good ending -- one that gets everybody off the hook -- than An Ideal Husbands concluding moral: Nobody's perfect."

 On Rotten Tomatoes, An Ideal Husband has an approval rating of 85% based on 67 critics’ reviews.
-The site’s critics consensus reads, " Brevity is the soul of wit, eh?
+The site’s critics consensus reads, "Brevity is the soul of wit, eh?
 This adaptation gets to the nitty gritty of Wilde's stage piece and plays on eternal human foibles."

+Box office

+The film grossed £2.9 million ($4.8 million) in the United Kingdom and $18.5 million (£11.2 million) in the United States and Canada.